בנסיעתא

 Until recently Jews who came to visit Troyes because of Rashi were disappointed; there was hardly anything to see.
 Today it has changed.
 In recent years, tourism projects have been carried out in memory of Rashi.
 The municipality of Troyes organized a hiking trail in the footsteps of Rashi, and the Jewish community opened a charming museum in his memory.
 I went to see for myself.

-The Jewish Quarter in Troyes
+The Jewish Quarter Where Rashi Lived

 The streets and houses of Troyes have special beauty and charm.
 Most of the streets in the old area are paved with square old stones.
 Most of the houses are only two stories high.
 Their walls are constructed of wooden beams standing at a fixed distance from each other, with tiles of clay and concrete inlaid between them.
 Once the walls were covered with plaster, but today the plaster has been uncovered , and the old wooden beams have been painted with colors that accentuate them.
 These houses have the beauty of a painting or postcard